Gontran was in town last weekend and I had a chance to meet Parisian bread maestro, Gontran Cherrier, the man behind Singapore’s well-loved croissant.

 Up close and personal with Gontran Cherrier

 That night was special as Gontran Cherrier himself shared with us how he pair his bread with different ingredients.
 He also creatively paired some of our local ingredients with his signature breads like Rye and red miso and Brioche.

 A spread of ingredients and toppings which Gontran so cleverly paired with the different ingredients laid on the table.

 I actually never knew that his bread creations were all baked to perfection, especially the rye and red miso bread that smells so lovely.

 The peeps from the media were also tasked to suggest local ingredients which we would like Gontran himself to feature in his bakes.
 I chose mangosteen because it’s my all-time favourite fruit that brings back alot of childhood memories whenever I eat it.
 Though it might be challenging to bake a mangosteen bread or mangosteen croissant so to speak.

 Some nibbles to fill our stomachs.
 This berry crumble is so heavenly!

 Thank goodness it’s vegetarian.

 We tried several bread pairings and I must say that it’s no different from wine pairings or cheese pairings.
-But I really like Gontran’s theory of bread pairing because it’s rather simple and easy to gasp – sharp tasting ingredients goes well with breads that has a strong and distinct character or aroma like rye bread while mild and sweet ingredients pairs well with soft classic breads like brioche or cereal white bread.
+But I really like Gontran’s theory of bread pairing because it’s rather simple and easy to gasp – sharp tasting ingredients goes well with bread that has a strong and distinct character or aroma like rye bread while mild and sweet ingredients pairs well with soft classic bread like brioche or cereal white bread.
 I use to think the opposite but this theory and explanations work out to be true.